Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 ### Exercises: Level 2

-1. Write a code which  can give grades to students according to theirs scores:
+1. Write a code which  can give grades to students according to their scores:
    - 80-100, A
-   - 70-89, B
+   - 70-79, B
    - 60-69, C
    - 50-59, D
    - 0-49, F